Guide

 Is FitMesh free?+

 There's no permanent free plan, but it costs very little: a full 14-day trial, then a light subscription (about a coffee every six months) or a one-time lifetime unlock (less than a pizza).
-The first 1,000 founder sign-ups get lifetime Pro free.
+The first 1,000 founder sign-ups (by July 31, 2026) got lifetime Pro free.

 Does it work on iPhone?+

-The Android app is available now; the iPhone version is coming and will write to Apple Health.
+Yes.
+The Android app is available now and the iOS app is already live on the App Store in all supported storefronts, including all 27 EU countries; on iPhone it reads Apple Health directly.
 The web dashboard, however, is already accessible from any device with your account, iPhone included.

 Disclaimer